Azure-Samples/azure-health-data-and-ai-samples/samples/smartonfhir/docs/deployment.md

 - **Azure B2C SetUp:**
-  - This setup is exclusively necessary for Smart on FHIR implementation with B2C.
-If you opt for Microsoft Entra ID or Microsoft Entra External ID, you can bypass this configuration.
+  - This setup is required only when Azure AD B2C is selected as the Identity Provider.
+You can bypass this configuration for other Identity Providers.
   - Follow below mentioned steps:
     - [Create the custom user attribute in B2C tenant.](https://learn.microsoft.com/en-us/azure/healthcare-apis/fhir/azure-ad-b2c-setup?branch=main&branchFallbackFrom=pr-en-us-261649&tabs=powershell#link-a-b2c-user-with-the-fhiruser-custom-user-attribute) Refer only to the **Link a B2C user with the fhirUser custom user attribute** section.
     - Refer [Create custom user flow using custom policy](../docs/create-custom-policy.md) section to create custom user attribute.

 - **Microsoft Entra External ID SetUp:**
-    - This setup is exclusively necessary for Smart on FHIR implementation with Microsoft Entra External ID.
-If you opt for Microsoft Entra ID or Azure AD B2C, you can bypass this configuration.
+    - This setup is required only when Microsoft Entra External ID is selected as the Identity Provider.
+You can bypass this configuration for other Identity Providers.
     - Follow below mentioned steps:
         <!-- Update the link -->
         - [Create the custom user attribute in Microsoft Entra External ID tenant.](https://learn.microsoft.com/en-us/azure/healthcare-apis/fhir/azure-ad-b2c-setup?branch=main&branchFallbackFrom=pr-en-us-261649&tabs=powershell#link-a-b2c-user-with-the-fhiruser-custom-user-attribute).